Linux Foundation Certifications

 Is Linux+ worth it for cybersecurity?

-Linux+ provides a strong foundation in Linux, which is beneficial in cybersecurity, as many security tools and environments are Linux-based.
+Linux+ provides a strong foundation in linux system, which is beneficial in cybersecurity, as many security tools and environments are Linux-based.
 However, for a career specifically in cybersecurity, you'll likely need additional certifications and skills focused on security aspects, such as the Certified Information Systems Security Professional (CISSP) or Certified Ethical Hacker (CEH).

 Which Linux is best for cybersecurity?